nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Commands to Manage Teams

-Summary of the commands to manage teams can be found [here](#summary-of-team-commands)
+Summary of the commands to manage teams can be found [here](#summary-of-team-commands).

 #### Creating a new team: `add team`